postcss/postcss-plugin-suggestion-box/README.md

 # Suggestion box for PostCSS plugins

-This repository is meant only for reporting in suggestions of postcss plugins through the [issue tracker](/issues).
+This repository is meant only for reporting in suggestions for postcss plugins through the [issue tracker](https://github.com/postcss/postcss-plugin-suggestion-box/issues).
 Before you submit a suggestion, be sure to follow instructions and guidelines down below.
-Following these guidelines helps to communicate that you respect the time of the developers managing this suggestion box.
+Following these guidelines helps to communicate that you respect the time of the us managing this suggestion box.

 ## Submitting Suggestion

 There are more than over 200 registered PostCSS plugins so there is a strong possiblity that the plugin you have in mind is already [created](https://github.com/postcss/postcss/blob/master/docs/plugins.md).
-If it dosen't exists, feel free to submit a idea for a postcss plugin you have in mind and what the goal behind it is.
+If it dosen't exists, feel free to submit a idea for a postcss plugin you have in mind.

 ## Using the issue tracker